fpottier/bitsets/test/LeftistHeap/blog.md

           (* candidate returns (6, 11), which does not exist *)
 ```

-As you can see, the priority queue returned by the first `pop` operation is
+The priority queue returned by the first `pop` operation is
-extracted: it is named `x1` and it is submitted to a second `pop` operation,
+extracted, named `x1`, and submitted to a second `pop` operation,
 where an observable problem appears.